mdeous/openvpn-sqlite-auth/README.md

 - Clone `openvpn-sqlite-auth` into your OpenVPN configuration folder:

-    git clone https://github.com/mattoufoutu/openvpn-sqlite-auth.git /etc/openvpn/openvpn-sqlite-auth.git
+    git clone https://github.com/mattoufoutu/openvpn-sqlite-auth.git /etc/openvpn/openvpn-sqlite-auth

 - Edit the `config.py` file and set the appropriates values
     - `DB_PATH`: Path where the SQLite database should be stored.
     - `USERNAME_LENGTH_MIN`: Minimum length usernames should be.
     - `PASSWORD_LENGTH_MIN`: Minimum length passwords should be.
-    - `HASH_ALGORITHMS`: Algorithm to use when hashing passwords.
+    - `HASH_ALGORITHM`: Algorithm to use when hashing passwords.

 - Edit your OpenVPN server configuration file and add this line:

     auth-user-pass-verify /etc/openvpn/openvpn-sqlite-auth/user-auth.py via-env

-- Edit your OpenVPN users configuration files and add this line:
+- Edit your OpenVPN user configuration file and add this line:

     auth-user-pass